 The preferred indicators for road transport activity in emission inventories are traffic data in terms of vehicle kilometres travelled per year disaggregated by vehicle and road type.
-For the UK national inventory (the NAEI), vehicle kilometre data for the road network in Great Britain are provided by DfT for each vehicle type on roads classified as trunk, principal and minor roads in built-up areas (urban) and non-built-up areas (rural) and motorways (DfT, 2008b).
+For the UK national inventory (the NAEI), vehicle kilometre data for the road network in Great Britain are provided by DfT for each vehicle type on roads classified as trunk, principal and minor roads in built-up areas (urban) and non-built-up areas (rural) and motorways (DfT, 2009c).
 These estimates are based on traffic counts from the rotating census and core census surveys.

-Vehicle kilometre data for 1990-2007 are available from DfT separated into the road networks in England, Scotland and Wales.
+Vehicle kilometre data for 1990-2008 are available from DfT separated into the road networks in England, Scotland and Wales.
 However, the breakdown in figures by vehicle type and road class (major and minor roads) varies somewhat for different years and assumptions have to be made to derive vehicle kilometre data with a consistent breakdown by vehicle and road type for the emission calculations across all years.
-The vehicle kilometre data used for England, Scotland and Wales in 2007 are taken from the DfT Road Traffic Statistics Bulletin (DfT, 2008c).
+The vehicle kilometre data used for England, Scotland and Wales in 2008 are taken from the DfT Road Traffic Statistics Bulletin (DfT, 2009d), Scottish Transport Statistics (STS, 2009) and Welsh Transport Statistics (WTS, 2009).

-Vehicle kilometre data in Northern Ireland for different road classes and vehicle categories are available from the Traffic and Travel Information 2007: Vehicle Kilometres of Travel Annual Report produced for the Department for Regional Development (DoRDNI, 2008b).
-Additional information was provided by DoRDNI for the first time this year which gave a better indication of the split between cars and vans in the vehicle kilometres figures and a better indication of the fuel split between petrol and diesel vehicles within the car and van vehicle kilometre data.

-This information is based on more detailed licensing data according to vehicle body type and was provided for years 2002-2007 via direct communication with DoRDNI (2009); these figures are believed to give a more accurate picture of the car and van activity data in Northern Ireland for these years than previously used, but confirm the higher proportion of diesel cars in the Northern Ireland fleet compared with the car fleet in GB.
+Vehicle kilometre data in Northern Ireland for different road classes and vehicle categories are available from the Traffic and Travel Information 2008: Vehicle Kilometres of Travel Annual Report produced for the Department for Regional Development (DRDNI, 2009b).
+Additional information was also provided by DRDNI which gave a better indication of the split between cars and vans in the vehicle kilometres figures and a better indication of the fuel split between petrol and diesel vehicles within the car and van vehicle kilometre data.
+This information is based on more detailed licensing data according to vehicle body type and was provided for years 2002-2008 via direct communication with DRDNI (2009c); these figures are believed to give a more accurate picture of the car and van activity data in Northern Ireland for these years than previously used, but confirm the higher proportion of diesel cars in the Northern Ireland fleet compared with the car fleet in GB.

-The vehicle speed data used to calculate emission factors from the emission factor-speed relationships were updated and applied to all previous years.
+The vehicle speed data used to calculate emission factors from the emission factor-speed relationships are the same as those used in the last DA GHG inventory compilation and applied to all previous years.
 Average speed data for traffic in a number of different areas were taken from the following main sources: Transport Statistics Great Britain (DfT, 2008b) provided averages of speeds in Central, Inner and Outer London surveyed at different times of day during 1990 to 2007.
-Speeds data from other DfT's publications such as 'Road Statistics 2007: Traffic, Speeds and Congestion' (DfT, 2008c) and 2008 national road traffic and speed forecasts (DfT, 2008e) were used to define speeds in other urban areas, rural roads and motorways.
+Speeds data from other DfT's publications such as 'Road Statistics 2007: Traffic, Speeds and Congestion' (DfT, 2008c) and 2008 national road traffic and speed forecasts (DfT, 2008d) were used to define speeds in other urban areas, rural roads and motorways.
 Where new information is not available, previous NAEI assumptions were maintained or road speed limits used for the vehicles expected to observe these on the type of road concerned.